 A total of 10,375 patients traveled long distances and waited hours to be seen by 180 of our volunteers.
 Fifty six patients underwent major surgery (16 plastic, 20 OB-gyn, 238 ophthalmology) and 269 had minor procedures.
 Forty four patients were fitted with prostheses and 1,558 were provided with eyeglasses.
 Finally, our dental volunteers saw 1,239 children and adults.
 The rest were seen in the outpatient department.

-One hundred forty six volunteers served the most destitute of patients during this mission.
+One hundred forty six volunteers served the most destitute of patients during to San Jose.
 There were over 11,300 patients of which 107 had major surgeries (39 plastic, 17 OB-gyn, 36 ophthalmology, 19 thyroidectomies, 17 hernia repairs, 1 mastectomy, 2 parotidectomies, 2 fistulectomies, and 8 urology cases.)
 There were 204 minor surgeries and 60 patients were fitted with prosthetics.
 The outpatient clinic attended 10,681 patients (1,405 pediatric, 271 OB-gyn, 801 dental and 3,000 optometry.)
 The rest were seen in the adult medicine clinic.